erskinedesign/ed.gridpak/templates/grids/downloads/README.md

 We would suggest you only use the JavaScript in your development environment, since you should only ever need it when you are building.

-Pop in the followig code, just before the closing body tag.
+Pop in the following code, just before the closing body tag.
 If you're not including jQuery already, it will do that for you.

     <script src="//path/to/gridpak.js"></script>